 Read Full Transcript:

-Hello and welcome to Insurance For Trucks Weekly Transport News Update, Im Paige Estritori, its Thursday, 9 October 2025.
+Hello and welcome to Insurance For Trucks Weekly Transport News Update, Im Paige Estritori, and its Friday, 24 October 2025.

 Follow us!